raiden-network/spec/smart_contracts.rst

 **Unlock lock**

-Unlocks all pending transfers by providing the entire merkle tree of pending transfers data.
-The merkle tree is used to calculate the merkle root, which must be the same as the ``locksroot`` provided in the latest :term:`balance proof`.
+Unlocks all pending transfers by providing all pending transfers data.
+The hash of the whole data must be the same as the ``locksroot`` provided in the latest :term:`balance proof`.

 ::